imnotteixeira/react-workshop-niaefeup/README.md

 ### Part 1

 - [ ] What React is and isn't
-    - [ ] Most of the problems you'll face are just JS
+    - [x] Most of the problems you'll face are just JS
-    - [ ] React is the view part of you application.
+    - [x] React is the view part of you application.
 ONLY.
     - [ ] Declarative vs Imperative paradigms
     - [ ] React is just a library, there is no React website, there are websites that use React

 - [ ] React Theory
+    - [ ] JSX
     - [ ] Components
     - [ ] VDOM and DOM
     - [ ] Reconciliation
         - [ ] Keys
         - [ ] Why keys = index might be a bad idea (antipattern)
     - [ ] Component lifecycle
-        - [ ] Hooks
+        - [ ] Hooks & Hooks rules
     - [ ] Common Patterns
         - Controller Component (Stateful vs Steteless components)
         - HoC